Do you love trying new things and are looking for the best Hawaiian fruits to try? We’ve got you covered!

 The red pepper-shaped mountain apples are native to Australia and Malaysia and were initially brought to Hawaii by the Polynesians, so they would have wood to build their canoes and beams for their homes.

-You can enjoy eating a mountain apple just like you do an apple you buy at the grocery store on the mainland, but know it will be super juicy, sweet, and smells a bit like a rose.
+You can enjoy eating a mountain apple just like you do an apple you buy at the grocery store on the mainland, but know it will be super juicy, sweet, and smell a bit like a rose.

 If you don’t want to eat the apple as a snack or part of your lunch, then cook the apple slices up and add some cinnamon, ginger, and a splash of lemon juice, and you will have a delicious applesauce to go with your dinner.